The Right Brain Business Plan

 Three.
 Coming back now.
 Becoming more awake and alive.
 Two.
 Wiggling your fingers and toes, moving your body and feeling the temperature of your skin.
 And one.
 Eyes open, feeling totally awake and renewed.

-From the book The Right-Brain Business Plan.
+From the book The Right-Brain Business Plan: A Creative, Visual Map for Success.
 Copyright ©2011 by Jennifer Lee.
 Reprinted with permission of New World Library, www.newworldlibrary.com.

 What came up in the visualization?
 What had heart and meaning for you?
 Take a moment to journal about what you experienced.
 Record as much detail as you can remember, including images, colors, sensations, and emotions.
 Talk through your visualization with a trusted friend.
 Have her ask you open-ended, curious questions, such as "What was that like?"
 "What did you notice?" or "How did that feel?" to help deepen your exploration.